CatherineLi0531/OpenRace/website/docs/doc-openmp-support.md

 ### OpenMP tasks

-Only the simplest use cases of task is supported so far.
+Only the simplest use cases of tasks are supported so far.
-Task creation and task completion either through barriers or taskwait have been modeled.
+Task creation and task completion, either through barriers or taskwait, have been modeled.

-Complex usage (e.g. using taskwait or barriers to synchronize groups of nested tasks) is not supported yet.
+Complex usage (e.g., using taskwait or barriers to synchronize groups of nested tasks) is not supported yet.

-OpenMP tasks also include a number of related features like taskloops, taskgroup, task depend which have yet to be supported in OpenRace.
+OpenMP tasks also include a number of related features like taskloops, taskgroups, task depend, which have yet to be supported in OpenRace.

-The tool may report false positives in cases where complex synchronizations with tasks are used, and false negatives when unsupported task related features are used.
+The tool may report false positives in cases where complex synchronizations with tasks are used, and false negatives when unsupported task-related features are used.

 ### SIMD

-The `simd` directive can be used on its own or in combination with some specific OpenMP features (e.g. `parallel for simd`, `taskloop simd`, and more).
+The `simd` directive can be used on its own or in combination with some specific OpenMP features (e.g., `parallel for simd`, `taskloop simd`, and more).

 Any usage of `simd` is not supported by OpenRace.
 Any races present in SIMD code will likely be missed.

 ### Ordered/Depend

-The `depend` clause can be combined with various OpenMP features to describe a ordering between different tasks.
+The `depend` clause can be combined with various OpenMP features to describe an ordering between different tasks.

 OpenRace has no support for `depend` and the described orderings will not be modeled by the tool.